A fair amount of people ask what to wear on the hands for cool and cold weather hiking. Here’s my take.

 Again, many options.

-Personally, I prefer a simpler and lighter mitt for three season use.
+I prefer a simple and lighter mitt for three season use.
 I am mainly keeping out the rain and not performing tasks that require a more durable mitten.

 Outdoor Research (OR) used to make some rain mitts that were about perfect.
 I have a pair and love them.
-Alas, they are not made anymore it seems.
+REI makes some along those lines but not quite.

 For winter, I prefer mittens that are a bit longer in length and gauntlet style in addition to being “beefier” than my three season shell mittens.